 Whether you’re brand new to the world of LLCs looking for some foundational information, or you’re a seasoned entrepreneurial veteran just looking for a refresher, you’ve come to the right place.
 Here, we’ll outline the differences between LLCs and typical corporations, laying out everything you need to know before deciding between the two.

 What Is an LLC?

 It’s a pretty common misconception, so don’t feel bad if you’ve made it yourself: the abbreviation LLC stands for limited liability company, not limited liability corporation.
-In fact, the phrase “limited liability corporation” is a bit redundant, as all corporations provide personal asset protection, or in other words they limit your liability.
+In fact, the phrase “limited liability corporation” is a bit redundant, as all corporations provide personal asset protection or, in other words, limit your liability.

-The limited liability company is a sort of hybrid business entity that bridges the gap between casual, unincorporated businesses like sole proprietorships and general partnerships, and the more formal nature of the corporation.
-An LLC takes the best of both worlds from these other business structures, pulling in the most popular elements of each, making the limited liability company a favorite choice of many entrepreneurs.
+The limited liability company is a sort of hybrid business entity that bridges the gap between casual, unincorporated businesses like sole proprietorships and general partnerships, and the more formal corporation.
+Like an adorable labrador-retriever mix, the LLC takes the best of both worlds to form something potentially even better, which is why so many entrepreneurs favor it.

 What Does an LLC Have in Common With a Corporation?